Love So Life: Premise

 Shiharu Nakamura is a high school girl who works at a daycare where twins Aoi and Akane Matsunaga go.
-The twins are in custody of their uncle, Seiji, because their father abandoned them after his wife suddenly died.
-One day when Seiji goes to pick up the twins from day care, he notices that they are particularly attached to Shiharu in comparison to the other workers.
-He hires Shiharu as their personal babysitter as he is very busy with work.
+The twins are cared by their uncle, Seiji, because their father abandoned them after his wife suddenly died.
+When Seiji goes to pick up the twins from daycare one day, he notices that they are particularly attached to Shiharu compared to the other workers.
+Seiji hires Shiharu as their personal babysitter as he is very busy with work.